zkoss/zk-mvvm-book/syntax/queryparam.md

 **Purpose:** Tell binder to retrieve this parameter with specified key from HTTP request parameters.

 The annotation is applied to initial method's (or command method's) parameter.
-It declare the applied parameter should come from HTTP request parameters with specified key.
+It declares that the applied parameter should come from HTTP request parameters with specified key.

 Example
 =======